 Disney hesitates to plaster their name across Robert Zemeckis and Steven Spielberg’s Who Frames Roger Rabbit.
-While available on Disney+, violence, alcoholism, and the intentionally oversexualized Jessica Rabbit does not fit Disney’s usual style.
+While Disney+ made the film available for fans, the violence, alcoholism, and the intentionally oversexualized Jessica Rabbit does not fit Disney’s usual style.
 Kathleen Turner, Jessica Rabbit’s voice actor, admits responsibility for some of Jessica Rabbit’s more controversial attributes.

 Who Framed Roger Rabbit broke new ground in the world of animation.
 Combining live-action actors like Bob Hoskins and Christopher Lloyd with animated Toon in a way that looked real astounded audiences.